Barbara Comstock

-Barbara Jean Comstock (née Burns; born June 30, 1959) is an American attorney and politician who served as the U.S. representative for Virginia's 10th congressional district from 2015 to 2019.
-A member of the Republican Party, she was a member of the Virginia House of Delegates from 2010 to 2014.
+Barbara Jean Comstock (née Burns; born June 30, 1959) is an American politician and attorney who served as the U.S. representative for Virginia's 10th congressional district from 2015 to 2019.
+A member of the Republican Party, she previously served as a member of the Virginia House of Delegates from 2010 to 2014.

 Comstock first won election to her seat in the House of Delegates in 2009.
 In 2014, she was elected to succeed retiring Republican incumbent Frank Wolf in Congress.
 Comstock has worked in numerous positions for various government agencies, including as chief counsel of the House Government Reform and Oversight Committee, as director of public affairs at the Department of Justice and as a congressional staffer.
 In 2019, she joined the lobbying firm Baker Donelson as a senior advisor.

 Early life and education

 Comstock was born Barbara Jean Burns in Springfield, Massachusetts, on June 30, 1959.
 She is the daughter of Sally Ann Burns, a teacher, and John Ferguson Burns, national manager of polymer sales for Shell Chemicals.
-Comstock graduated from Westchester High School in Houston, Texas in 1977.
+Comstock graduated from Westchester High School in Houston, Texas, in 1977.
 She graduated cum laude from Middlebury College in 1981.
 In college, Comstock spent a semester interning for Senator Ted Kennedy.
 While interning for Kennedy, Comstock, who was raised a Democrat, became a Republican.
 Years later, she recalled that she had long reckoned herself as a Reagan Democrat, and during her internship she found herself agreeing more with Orrin Hatch of Utah than with Kennedy.
 She then attended law school at Georgetown University, graduating with a Juris Doctor degree in 1986.